-Meteorologist Mark Dixon delivers Connecticut's most accurate weather information weekdays on Eyewitness News at Noon and at 5:30 p.m.
+Meteorologist Mark Dixon can be seen Monday to Friday on Channel 3 Eyewitness News at Noon and at 5:30 p.m.
+Additionally, he hosts “Science Sunday” …a segment done in partnership with the Connecticut Science Center, airing every weekend.
 He has been part of the Channel 3 Early Warning Forecast Team since July 2003.

-Nominated for multiple Emmy Awards for weather anchoring; Mark has also won the award for "Best Weathercast" from the Connecticut Associated Press Broadcaster's Association for 2006 and then again in 2010.
+Nominated for multiple Emmy Awards for weather anchoring; Mark has also won the award for "Best Weathercast" from the Connecticut Associated Press Broadcaster's Association on numerous occasions.
 A member of the American Meteorological Society, Mark has been recognized by his peers with the prestigious AMS Seal of Approval.

-It is there that he earned a Bachelor's of Science in Meteorology.
+It is at OU that he earned a Bachelor's of Science in Meteorology.
 Mark began his on-air career while attending college, as a junior, at the same station where he toured and interned in Tulsa.

-From there, Mark moved on to Little Rock, Ark., where he won an Associated Press award: "Best Weather Segment" for a summer heat demonstration.
+After graduating, Mark moved on to Little Rock, Arkansas for his first full-time job, where he won an Associated Press award: "Best Weather Segment" for a summer heat demonstration.
 He also was highly involved with the inception and development of his station's local WeatherNet.

-In addition to his duties as meteorologist, Mark is the host of WFSB's "Cool Schools" franchise, airing Friday mornings during the academic year.
-This platform gives him an opportunity to showcase all of the fun, unique things happening at schools all across the state.
+In addition to his duties as meteorologist, Mark has actively been a part of the Connecticut Science Center, dating back to when it was only a parking lot in Hartford.
+Also, for 4 years, he also served as the host of WFSB's "Cool Schools" franchise.
+A platform that gave him an opportunity to showcase all of the fun and unique things happening at schools all across the state.

 Outside of the station, Mark enjoys spending time at the gym, running and occasionally swinging his golf clubs.

 When it comes to running, he has completed eight marathons: Oklahoma City, Dallas White Rock, Chicago, Austin, St. Louis, Little Rock, Greater Hartford and New York City.
-Those were all accomplished awhile ago, he now focuses on 5k, 10k and half marathon distances.
-He has even dabbled in the realm of triathlons, completing a sprint distance in the summer of 2008.
+Those were all accomplished a while ago, he now focuses on 5k, 10k and half marathon distances.
+He has even dabbled in the realm of triathlon.

 Contact Mark at firstname.lastname@example.org